indexed-finance/docs/protocol/rebalancing/adding-tokens.md

 When the pool is deployed, every token in the initial asset pool must be added with sufficient tokens to cover its weight.
 The balance and weight for a token are used to price that token relative to the other assets in a pool, so it is important that token balances be representative of their weight.

 If we simply add a new token to the pool with an arbitrary weight and no balance, it will eventually reach that weight as a result of arbitrage.
 However, this would obviously cause massive losses for liquidity providers who are paying exorbitant rates for the new token.
-Instead, we added a couple of changes to the pool contract so that tokens with no balance can be priced into swaps and joins.
+Instead, we added a couple of changes to the Balancer pool contract so that tokens with no balance can be priced into swaps and joins.

 ## False Weight & Balance